fordsturtleneck/fordsturtleneck/README.md

                                     i mostly make gf cosplays and chill by the ʙᴀᴋᴇʀʏ + ʟɪʙʀᴀʀʏ. if you're chill and not a weirdo, don't be afraid to say hi ! ╭

+                                          i'm not very talkative with people i've just met, so please be patient and let me get comfortable with you first !

+                                       and please, don't ask for my socials. i don't give them out to people on pony town for personal reasons and would appreciate if you respected that. ^^

                                  i'd prefer if you whisper to int. i'm occasionally off-tab either drawing, studying, or writing and might not see what you say. don't send me weird messages either. 𓂃₊ ⊹

                                          don't talk to me if you're going to project your ships on me